MaturiMeghana/-FILE-HANDLING-UTILITY/README.md

        1.*Configuration Management*: Many applications store configuration settings in text files.
 This program demonstrates how to create, read, and modify such configuration files, enabling dynamic application behavior.

-       2.*Logging Systems*: Logging is crucial for monitoring and debugging applications.
+       2.*Logging system*: Logging is crucial for monitoring and debugging applications.
 The program can be extended to log events and errors to a text file, facilitating easier troubleshooting and performance monitoring.

        3.*Data Processing Tools*: Applications that process data often need to read from and write to files.
 This program provides a template for handling input